ESPR3SS0/EasyPour/docs/cli.md

 Notes
 - The CLI prefers Cyclopts if installed, but falls back to a tiny internal parser to remain dependency-light.
-- PDF output is only available when the builder returns a `Report`; `--from-md` cannot produce PDFs.
+- Plain-Markdown PDFs rely on WeasyPrint; install via `pip install "MochaFlow[weasy]"` (builder PDFs continue to use ReportLab).
-- Ensure images referenced by Markdown are accessible on disk when generating HTML.
+- Ensure images referenced by Markdown are accessible on disk when generating HTML/PDF.